-As of May 2022, the typical home value in Lubbock is $204,000, significantly less than the national average.
-This may account for the 57% of residents who own their homes.
-Another 42% rent with an average cost of $1,061 per month (and an average rental size of 918 square feet).
+As of September 2022, the typical home value in Lubbock is $210,000, significantly less than the national average.
+Surprisingly, only 52% of residents own their homes here.
+Another 48% rent with an average cost of $1,082 per month (and an average rental size of 918 square feet).

 Niche.com gives Lubbock an overall grade of A- (not bad!), and applies the same rating to its public schools and the local nightlife.

-Whether you’re relocating locally or heading across the country, using portable moving containers is a great move.
+Whether you’re relocating locally or heading across the country, using portable moving containers is a great way to go about it.
 When you move with PODS, you can ditch the driving and extra costs for gas and hotels and have the freedom to load and unload on your schedule.
 We also offer flexible scheduling, which can come in handy for those last-minute or unforeseen challenges.
-No matter which of these Texas cities you end up in, PODS has locations all over the Lone Star State (and the rest of the U.S. as well as Canada) to help make your move as easy as possible.
+No matter which of these Texas cities you end up in, PODS has locations all over the Lone Star State (and the rest of the U.S., as well as Canada) to help make your move as easy as possible.

 |Want more inside scoop on moving like a pro?
 Check out our other articles on the PODS Blog.
 From packing tricks to storage tips, we’ve got you covered!|

 Alex Keight is a frequent contributor to the PODS blog who has moved 20+ times because she loves to experience new places.